 Starting about ten years ago, the market suddenly changed course.
-It entered a period of aggressive consolidation.
+It entered a period of aggressive consolidation, cutting the global number of cord blood banks by approximately half.

 Cord Blood M&A within the United States